Programming

 the bed set up to get comfortable during quiet time.

-We provide sheets, blankets, and a pillow;
+We provide sheets, blankets, and a pillow (for those old enough);

 but parents/guardians are also encouraged to send a pacifier/security blanket/comfort item with the children